noobling/prof-comp/Sprint 1/Acceptance Tests Doucment/acc-tests.md

 ### Webservice

-The webservice receive the information from apps and parse at server side then save to server database.
+The webservice must receive information from the mobile apps and parse the data then save the data to the MYSQL database.
 To do this it must:

-#### deploy to server
+#### Webservice availability

-Must be able to deploy 24 hour
+The web server must always be available e.g. 24 hours a day 7 days a week

-#### receive XML file from Android device
+#### Receive JSON file from Android and/or iOS device
 Type of method:

 | Input | Output expected |